 Slowly, lacking energy, an old robot was reaching into one of the park's rubbish bins and sorting through the contents.
 Occasionally it would find scraps of food and hand them down to the dog by its side.
 Sometimes it would find bits of technology which it would put in the bag at its side, strap slung over one shoulder.
 The robot was an obsolete, dented and scratched, metal model of a kind not seen for decades, not one of the newer, more resilient, composite organo-ceramic types.
 It was humanoid in general shape.
-A featureless rounded head with two eyes perched atop an inflexible torso casing and solid tubular limbs, primitively jointed at elbows, knees, wrists, and ankles.
+Two camera eyes set into an otherwise featureless rounded head, perched atop an inflexible torso casing and solid tubular limbs, primitively jointed at elbows, knees, wrists, and ankles.
 The arms ended in old, three-fingered, rubber, pincer-like hands of a type that hadn't been made since the very early days of robotics.

 The dog looked like she was part Blue Heeler.
 She was mottled unevenly in shades of gray and black, two large, black ears dusted with gray stood up from a large, wide, intelligent head.
 The slender, muscular body was coated in fur that was mostly short except for the ruffed throat and almost fluffy tail.
 She hungrily gulped down whatever scraps were handed to her by the robot.
 Suddenly she spotted people entering the park at the far side and gave a low warning growl.
 The robot straightened up from the bin to look.
 He patted the dog and spoke to her in a voice modulated to ultrasonics, beyond any human's hearing, "Good girl, Una."